Table of Contents Show

-Traveling Through the Cities of San Gabriel Valley
+4. Traveling through the Cities of San Gabriel Valley

-All the 31 cities of The San Gabriel Valley are interconnected, and downtown Los Angeles via an excellent transport service.
+All 31 cities of the San Gabriel Valley are interconnected, and downtown Los Angeles is via an excellent transport service.

 The two main transport service providers are the Foothill Transit and the Los Angeles County Metropolitan Transportation Authority.

-The 31 miles light rail takes you to various city tourist attractions and makes your stay convenient and memorable.
+The 31 m31-mile ht rail takes you to various city tourist attractions and makes your stay convenient and memorable.

-Commercially this transition has contributed towards the business of Asian communities.
-San Gabriel Valley is now accessible to entire Southern California.
+Commercially, this transition has contributed to the business of Asian communities.
+San Gabriel Valley is now accessible to the entire Southern California.

-To fulfill your Chinese cravings, the most recommended is the New Chinatown located in Monterey Park.
+To fulfill your Chinese cravings, the New Chinatown in Monterey Park is the most recommended.

-The Cities of San Gabriel Valley have many such restaurants serving excellent Japanese and Italian food as well.
+The City of San Gabriel Valley has many such restaurants serving excellent Japanese and Italian food.

 Another iconic Asian element is the San Gabriel Square mega mall.
-It covers 12 acres and 220,000 square feet.
-It has 4 levels and just everything Asian.
+It covers 12 acres and 220,000 square feet and has four levels and just everything Asian.